DioxusLabs/dioxus/docs/src/cmd/clean.md

 # Clean

-`dioxus clean` will call `target clean` and remove `out_dir` directory.
+`dioxus clean` will clear the build artifacts (the out_dir and the cargo cache)

 ```
 dioxus-clean
-Clean output artifacts
+Clean build artifacts

 USAGE:
     dioxus clean
 ```

-you can use this command to clean all build cache and the `out_dir` content.
+# Example

 ```
 dioxus clean